KapilJ22/Palindrome/README.md

 #### Important Points:

 - The POST needs to pass `"id": 0` and `"isPalindrome": false` with the messageText that needs to be checked for Palindrome.
+For e.g.
 {
   "id": 0,
   "messageText": "aba",